 Back to school

-Each day, I watch motorists navigate these humps, I watch parents take over the surrounding streets, dropping off and fetching their kids, and I watch pedestrians walk up and down.
-Each day, numerous drivers will hit the speed bumps so hard and fast they bottom out their cars or give serious airtime to whatever flotsam is in the back of their ute, and more parents and kids just cross the road at will than walk along the path to the new crossing.
+Each day, I watch motorists navigate these humps.
+I watch parents take over the surrounding streets, dropping off and fetching their kids, and I watch pedestrians walk up and down.
+Each day, numerous drivers will hit the speed humps so hard and fast that they bottom out their cars or give serious airtime to whatever flotsam is in the back of their ute, and more parents and kids will just cross the road at will than walk along the path to the new crossing.

-As you’ll read elsewhere in this EDM, our own industry has praised this government’s plan.
+You can find the full details here and, as you’ll read elsewhere in this issue, our own industry has praised the plan.
 But, as expected, the opposition, academics and interest groups have bemoaned the priority being placed on road infrastructure while the likes of cycleways and rail have had their allocations slashed.
 This will drastically, negatively, impact on things like vehicle emissions and pedestrian safety, they say.

-While everyone’s entitled to have their say and share their opinions, I feel it necessary to counter that for the better part of a decade, the shoe has been on the other foot.
+While everyone’s entitled to share their opinions, I feel it necessary to counter that for the better part of a decade, the shoe has been on the other foot.
 As my opening anecdotes illustrated, it’s seemingly made little difference, while the rest of our roading infrastructure has suffered for it.

 From my own humble, everyman point of view, yes, it’s about time investment went back to roading infrastructure.
 We’ve said before it is as much about safety and efficiency as anything else.
-It means all road users, from commercial and public transport vehicles to private motorists, whether in gas-guzzling V8s or EVs or on motorcycles, can complete their journeys more quickly, easily and safely while experiencing reduced fatigue and wear and tear to their vehicles.
+It means all road users, from commercial and public transport vehicles to private motorists in gas-guzzling V8s to EVs or motorcycles, can complete their journeys more quickly, easily and safely with reduced fatigue and wear and tear to their vehicles.
 And, in the case of commercial vehicles, that means avoiding unnecessary costs being passed on to consumers brought about by premature repairs and increased diesel consumption.

 Take care out there,